Nuns, Suffolk have $2.3M deal to preserve land

 That, in turn, led to the deal with Suffolk County and its farmland preservation program, which has conserved 10,750 acres of farmland since 1974.
 Farmers continue to own their land but relinquish the right to develop it into residential subdivisions.
 The county pays them for the development rights.

-“All of us at the Peconic Land Trust feel fortunate to have the opportunity to assist the Sisters of St. Joseph in achieving their conservation goals for this incredible land,” said Kim Quarty, senior project manager at the Trust.
+“All of us at the Peconic Land Trust feel fortunate to have the opportunity to assist the Sisters of St. Joseph in achieving their conservation goals for this incredible land,” said Kim Quarty, the trust's senior project manager.
 “Connecting them with the landmark Suffolk County Farmland Preservation Program is a win-win.”

-The Brentwood order, based mainly in the Diocese of Rockville Centre, also works in education, health care, social justice, spirituality, and empowering women and girls.
+The Brentwood order, based mainly in the Diocese of Rockville Centre, also works in education, health care, social justice, spirituality and empowerment of women and girls.

+Kearney noted that after the sisters arrived in Brentwood in 1896, the nuns and their co-workers farmed the land to feed themselves and students who attended a boarding school they ran.
+"Well, history repeats itself, and once again this farmland will sustain the lives of our neighbors," she said.

 Comments